meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 We don't want fragile software.
 If your application crashes the moment someone clicks in the wrong spot you're gonna have a bad time.
 So the first step in countering this is normally to make our software less error prone.
 When a service dies we handle it gracefully and carry on as best we can.
-Now whilst this is almost certainly better than having a fragile piece of software is this the best we can do?
+Now whilst this is almost certainly better than having a fragile piece of software.
+Is this the best we can do?
-Every error, warning and problem our users run in to is effectively a piece of information we could use to improve our code base.
+Every error, warning and problem our users run in to is effectively a piece of information.
+Hinting at something we could and should change.
+We could use this to improve our code base.
 I would even go as far as to say if we are too robust we risk hiding some potentially useful information ([fail fast][wiki-fail-fast] is one way of countering this).

 #### Errors as useful input